This trowel was found in the vault of the old United States Bank by:

 He was a member of St. John’s Lodge in Philadelphia.

-In 1734, he printed Anderson’s Constitutions, the first Masonic Book printed in America.
+In 1734, he re-printed the 1723 Anderson’s Constitutions.
+His printing of this was the first Masonic Book printed in America.

-MW Daniel D. Tompkins and MW Isaac Phillilps.
+MW Daniel D. Tompkins and MW Isaac Phillips.